Super Black Market Clash: Super Black Market Clash

-Super Black Market Clash is a compilation album released by The Clash in 1993, containing B-sides and rare tracks not available on their studio albums.
+Super Black Market Clash is a compilation album released by the Clash in 1993, containing B-sides and rare tracks not available on their studio albums.
 It is an expanded repackaging of the 1980 Black Market Clash EP, a single 10" record with nine songs.
 The cover art follows the design of the original but is rendered in different colors.

 Super Black Market Clash was released on CD and in a 3x10" vinyl edition, but does not contain the tracks "Capital Radio One", "Cheat", "Bankrobber/Robber Dub" or "Armagideon Time" found on the original EP.
 At the time of re-release, "Capital Radio One", "Bankrobber" and "Armagideon Time" had recently been included on the compilations The Story of the Clash, Volume 1 and Clash on Broadway, so omitting the tracks did not affect their availability.
 The extended release also replaces the version of "Pressure Drop" that appeared on Black Market Clash with the B-side mix, and "Justice Tonight/Kick It Over" is a longer version than the track on Black Market Clash.

 With 21 tracks, Super Black Market Clash does not fully compile the Clash's B-sides and rarities.
 It does however contain important songs, such as three from The Cost of Living EP and several B-sides previously unavailable on CD including "The Cool Out" (a remix of "The Call Up") and "Long Time Jerk" (although in a shorter version than appeared as the B-side to "Rock the Casbah").

 The artwork for the remaster corrects an error in the track listing on the original ("Pressure Drop" was listed as track 5 and "The Prisoner" as track 6 when they actually play in the opposite sequence).
 The original version of the revised artwork also introduced a new error by listing "Radio Clash" as "This Is Radio Clash" (the former song, which appears on the album, is the B-side to the latter song which does not), corrected on later pressings.

-The Clash's entire catalog, including this album, was remastered and re-released in January 2000.
+The Clash's entire catalogue, including this album, was remastered and re-released in January 2000.